svisser/python-improvements/README.md

 or subclass of `dict`.
 Python provides various so-called "abstract base classes" that someone can use as base class for their classes.
-For example, the abstract base class `collections.Mapping` (from the `collections` module) only enforces that you can "get items" from that object, that you can iterate over it and that it has a length (size).
+For example, the abstract base class `collections.Mapping` (from the `collections` module) only enforces that you can "get a value for a given key" from that object, that you can iterate over it and that it has a length (size).

 If any object that provides this functionality is "good enough" for your code then you don't need to check that `type(d) is dict` or